Orrell R.U.F.C.: Investment by Dave Whelan

 During the close season, former Australian International flank-forward Ross Reynolds was appointed as head coach, most of the previous season's squad re-signed and further re-enforcements were drafted-in with the signing of Samoan scrum half Stephen So'oialo, hooker Mike Howe from Newcastle, Steve Barretto a prop from Leinster, Drew Hickey a super 12 player from Australia, Simon Haughton, another rugby league international out of the Warriors stable, and Steve Moore a Welsh international lock.
 They went full-time at the end of the season and set their sights on Premiership rugby.
 With a new side coming together they had a disastrous opening month but then things improved, with them only losing one more league game throughout the campaign to finish a creditable 4th.
-Their season highlight was a 20-13 win over Exeter in the Powergen Shield final at Twickenham.
+Their season highlight was a 20–13 win over Exeter in the Powergen Shield final at Twickenham.

 Off the field, Orrell's clubhouse was destroyed by arson in the early hours of Monday 12 August 2002, before the season had even begun but ominously as it proved, there was no rush by the new owners to rebuild.
 Irreplaceable items were lost, including representative and international shirts that had been donated to the club by former players, and the trophy cabinet containing much of the club's silverware.

-Reynolds strengthened the side with the signing of Simon Emms from Bath, England hooker Neil McCarthy from Bristol, Alfie Too'ala from Rotherham, Rodd Penney who played for England in the World Sevens, Gavin Cattle and Leigh Hinton from Birmingham, together with Jim McKay who was brought in as backs coach.
+Reynolds strengthened the side with various changes to the coaching and playing staff.
 Another successful season followed, losing only four games and finishing second to Worcester.
 Hopes were high that one more season would see them in the Premiership.
 With expectations high it came as a cruel blow that backer David Whelan decided to withdraw his investment after promising supporters that he was in for the 'long haul.'

 News following a meeting seeking clarification of Whelan's exact intentions, revealed that he was giving ownership of the clubhouse and the first team pitch over to Wigan Warriors Rugby League Club, but offered a 25-year lease to Orrell at a prohibitively expensive rent.
 He also announced that his £30,000 per annum sponsorship of the club through his JJB Sports Store empire would cease at the end of the 2004 / 2005 season.